The miniature copy of Turkish sites

 Miniaturk gets mixed reviews from visitors.
 However, it is nonetheless a good option to spend a sunny day in Istanbul with children while soaking up a bit of Turkish history.
 It’s best, of course to join Istanbul city Tour or private Istanbul tour and see the originals.

-This is an example itinerary.
-We are specialists on doing tailor-made tours.
+I am specialist on doing tailor-made tours.
 Please contact us with the size of your group for a free quote with no-obligation.